vortext/clj-similar/README.md

 ## Caveats
 - Collections of sets that have more than the maximum integer value of distinct values are currently unsupported.
 - The data structure is read-only, support for modifications is not currently planned (but pull requests welcome).
+- The speed of the construction and lookup is almost completely determined by the similarity estimation error, higher errors are faster.

 ## Usage